What is PLA Plastic (Polylactide)? | The Definitive Guide

 3. Usually, the anhydrous dryer temperature will be more than the melting point of PLA plastic.

-4. To tackle or prevent issues like sticking and bridging, the drying system should be checked for ideal temperature during operations, as valve leakage is one of the major problems in this process.
+4. To tackle or prevent issues like sticking and bridging, the drying system should be checked for ideal temperature during operations, as valve leakage is one of the significant problems in this process.

 Although this is optional, adding colorants in the masterbatch at 10-15% weightage in the resing by the dry blender and adding it by the injection molder.
 The addition is primarily done using liquid injection technology.